Decide Which Football Tour Is For You

 Decide which dates suit your own commitments and availability.
 For example, check on the dates of School holidays, family commitments, etc.

 Plan Well Ahead

-Allow enough lead-in time to plan your tour and raise funds: try and plan 6 – 9 months ahead and decide your maximum tour budget at the outset, this will help decide which tours are possible.
+Allow enough lead-in time to plan your tour and raise funds: try and plan a few months ahead and decide your maximum tour budget at the outset, this will help decide which tours are possible.
 Be realistic and ensure you all agree.

 Do you prefer a Tournament Tour or a Friendship Tour, or maybe you are looking for a training break?
-Remember most International Tournaments are in the school holidays at Easter, in May and early Summer.
+Remember most International Tournaments are in the school holidays at Easter, in May, June, July and October.
 Depending on where you want to go we can arrange a Friendship Tour at any time of the year.

 Customise a Tour